bobh66/nameko-examples-k8s/k8s/README.md

 # Run Nameko Examples on Kubernetes

-In this example we'll use local [minikube](https://github.com/kubernetes/minikube) instance of Kubernetes hosted on VirtualBox.

-Helm Charts included in this repository should be usable on any Kubernetes cluster instance.

-Tested with Kubernetes v1.8
+In this example we'll use local [minikube](https://github.com/kubernetes/minikube) Kubernetes instance hosted on VirtualBox.
+Helm Charts included here should be usable on any Kubernetes cluster instance.
+Tested with Kubernetes v1.8.

 ## Prerequisites